ibm-cloud-docs/discovery-data/connect.md

 Use this option to crawl Windows file systems from the {{site.data.keyword.discovery-data_short}} server.
 The Windows File System connector supports the Windows Server 2012 R2, 2016, and 2019 versions.
 Only documents supported by {{site.data.keyword.discovery-data_short}} are crawled; all others are ignored.
 {: shortdesc}

+#### Installing the agent server
+{: #agentinstall}

 Before configuring a Windows File System collection, you must install the agent server on a remote Windows file server or on a remote Windows server that mounts one or more file servers so that the agent can crawl remote Windows file systems.
 The agent server is a Windows service that retrieves data from data source servers and sends data to {{site.data.keyword.discovery-data_short}}.
 The Windows agent can crawl remote Windows file systems, the agent local drives, and shared network folders.
-To install the agent server:
+{: shortdesc}

 1. Log in to {{site.data.keyword.discovery-data_short}} as an admin, and navigate to **Windows File System**.
 1. Under **Download & install Windows Agent**, click the **Download Windows Installer** button.
 Clicking this link downloads the .zip file to run the agent installer.
-Follow the prompts.
+1. Follow the prompts.
 While running the installer, you receive the host name, username, password, agent authentication port number, and port number that you enter later in Windows File System on {{site.data.keyword.discovery-data_short}}, so note them when you receive them.
 Also during installation, a checkbox appears that, when checked, enables you to create a user account; when unchecked, it assigns you administrative permissions.
 1. Extract all files in the `WindowsAgentServer.zip`.
 1. Double-click the `install.exe` file, or enter `install.exe` in a command window.
 You can choose one of the following methods to run the installation program:

-   - Console installation: To run the installation program in text mode from a console, change to the agent directory, and enter the following command.
+   - Console installation - To run the installation program in text mode from a console:
+     1. Change to the agent directory.
+     1. Enter the following command.
 The screens are rendered in text and prompt you for the same information as the graphical installation:
          ```bash
          install.exe -i console
          ```

      After you enter the command, a process runs in the background for several seconds before the console installation program displays.
      {: tip}

-   - Silent installation: To install the product silently, change to the `Agent/responseFiles` directory, and edit the `DistributedFileSystemCrawler.properties` template response file to provide information about your environment.
+   - Silent installation - To install the product silently:
+     1. Change to the `Agent/responseFiles` directory.
+     1. Edit the `DistributedFileSystemCrawler.properties` template response file to provide information about your environment.
 To run the installation program, change to the agent directory, and specify the name of the file that you edited.
 For example:
          ```bash
          install.exe -i silent -f responseFiles/DistributedFileSystemCrawler.properties
          ```

       If you copy a template file to another location to edit, specify the fully qualified path for the file when you run the installation program.
 If the response file path includes a space, enclose the path in double quotation marks (`"`).
 For example:
       ```bash